 This has little to do with mathematics, and neither does Sextus's entire essay.
+(See however page 80 and its note 13.)
 Sextus does not give me the impression of somebody who knows what Euclid is about.
 It is plausible that the definition of unity now in the Elements was a later addition.